AtroposBot/web/docs/terms-of-use.md

 ## Usage Agreement

-By inviting Eris ("this bot", "the bot") to a server that you manage, you agree to these terms of use ("Terms") and the [privacy policy](privacy-policy.md).
+By inviting Atropos ("this bot", "the bot") to a server that you manage, you agree to these terms of use ("Terms") and the [privacy policy](privacy-policy.md).

 You acknowledge that while you may freely invite this bot to any server that you have permissions